sulrich/eos-cli-migrate/README.md

 **example: summary output**

-for very large configurations it can be difficult to see the individual commands which may be in use, which are deprecated.  the summary output mode of operation (`-s` argument) will generate a list of the commands in the configuration which are
+for very large configurations it can be difficult to see the individual deprecated commands which are in use.  the summary output mode of operation (`-s` argument) will generate a shorter list of the depecated commands in the configuration as well as listing the lines in the configuration where the deprecated commands can be found.

 ``` text
 elmo(eos-cli-migrate) % ./check-config.py -s -c ./cli-changes.csv -f sample-7010t-config.txt